 Spring Youth Service Day, one of Alpha Phi Omega’s largest service events, offers an opportunity for members to work alongside Youth Service America’s Global Youth Service Day to provide a special kind of service: serving the youth of all nations through projects for and with them.
 This year’s Spring Youth Service Day will take place on April 29-May 1.

 For this global service event, members are encouraged to think outside the box to connect with pre-college-age youth in a meaningful way.
 A Spring Youth Service Day project can start a strong foundation for building long-term relationships with youth organizations in the community and can instill the value of servant leadership in a new generation of youth!

-To learn more about Spring Youth Service Day and how to plan, implement and report a project, read the Spring Youth Service Day 2021 Handbook here.
-Check out some project ideas below to get inspired and figure out how you’re going to serve for Spring Youth Service Day this year!
+To learn more about Spring Youth Service Day and how to plan, implement and report a project, read the Spring Youth Service Day Handbook here.
+Check out some project ideas below to get inspired and start thinking about how you can get involved in Spring Youth Service Day!

 Spring Youth Service Day is held in conjunction with Global Youth Service Day, which is the world’s largest service event organized by Youth Service America.

 Global Youth Service Day includes more than 100 countries and millions of young people worldwide.
 Projects are organized by communities, schools and local organizations.
 Youth Service America’s Global Youth Service Day has given APO a renewed resolved to fulfill Frank Reed Horton’s dream that Alpha Phi Omega would make the world a better place, particularly through service to “the youth of all nations.”

 Alpha Phi Omega first made a commitment to become a part of Youth Service America’s National Youth Service Day in 2001 (now Global Youth Service Day).
 Our involvement helps us meet part of the commitment we make to America’s Promise, the “Network for Youth” founded by General Colin Powell (Ret).